ACUFO-1945-06-19-FUKUOKA-1

 The crew of the B-29 observed a bright ball of fire with no fuselage and no wings approaching their plane from above at a very high speed.
 The pilot took evasive action, while the machine gunners fired and missed or hit the ball of fire with no apparent result, and the ball of fire passed right under the bomber and disappeared.

-This explanation implies that it occured in the night, otherwise the trail would have been seen.
+This explanation implies that it occurred in the night, otherwise the trail would have been seen.
 It may also have been a malfunctioning air-to-air bomb.

 Below: air-to-air phosphorus bombs dropped from Japanese fighter planes to US B-24 bombers on the Pacific theater.